Arrest Following Forcible Entry into a Home

 What are the warrant rules when police or private citizens forcibly enter a residence?

 Michigan statute MCL 764.21 states that a private person or police officer may forcibly enter a residence where a person who committed a felony is located or is reasonably believed to be located if a felony is committed in their presence.
-A police officer may also enter a residence if he or she has an arrest warrant.
+A police officer may also enter a residence if they have an arrest warrant.
 The arresting person must announce their purpose, and they must have been refused admittance to the home.
 However, this statute has been restricted by courts, including the U.S. Supreme Court.
+Evidence seized during an illegal arrest following forcible entry into a person’s home is subject to suppression.

-The phrase “private citizen” can mean either a true private citizen (not a police officer), or it can mean a police officer who is acting outside of his or her jurisdiction.
-If an officer is out of his jurisdiction, he has no sworn authority in that location, and therefore he or she is considered a private citizen.
+The phrase “private citizen” can mean either a true private citizen (not a police officer) or a police officer acting outside their jurisdiction.
+If an officer is out of his jurisdiction, he has no sworn authority in that location, and therefore they are considered a private citizen.
+A determination of whether the individual who made an arrest was a private citizen or law enforcement officer is important when a judge examines an arrest following forcible entry into a home.

 The case of Bright v.
 Ailshie, 465 Mich.
 770 (2002), is an example of this rule.
 The Michigan Supreme Court ruled that a private citizen, here a bail bondsman, did not have the authority to make an arrest unless the arresting citizen knows the suspect actually committed a felony.
 Probable cause to believe they committed a felony is not enough.
 The fact that a warrant is outstanding is probable cause for police to make an arrest, but this does not give a private citizen authority to arrest, and it certainly does not permit entry into a residence for that purpose.